 Among the key measures we have to detect a tumor in the breast, there are the following:

 - Mammograms and ultrasounds: Mammograms allow early detection of breast cancer (up to 90% of cases).
 An annual mammogram is recommended for people with risk factors.
-This should take place annually in people over 50 years of age.
-If there are no risk factors, one should be prompted every two years in women over 40 years of age.
+This should take place annually on any woman from the age of 50.
+If there are no risk factors, a mammogram should be performed every two years in women over 40 years of age.

 Breast cancer treatment

-Sometimes the process will require more drastic interventions such as mastectomy, which involves removing the breast from the chest muscle and the affected lymph nodes under the arm.
+Surgery is usually used.
+This can affect only the tumor and a small part of the tissue that surrounds it.
+Other times the process will require more drastic interventions such as mastectomy, which involves removing the chest, part of the chest muscle, and the lymph nodes in the affected armpit.